nexushoratio/userscripts/.github/ISSUE_TEMPLATE/linkedin-tool-feature-request.md

 ---
 name: LinkedIn Tool feature request
-about: Suggest an idea for this the LinkedIn Tool
+about: Suggest an idea for the LinkedIn Tool
 title: ''
 labels: enhancement, linkedin-tool
 assignees: ''